Find Grad Schools

 Online Optometry Programs

-In the 2020-2021 academic year, 23 schools offered some type of optometry program.
+In 2020-2021, 23 schools offered a optometry program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes